mli/deepnumpy-doc/api/deepnumpy/arrays.indexing.rst

 When the index consists of as many integer arrays as the array being indexed has dimensions, the indexing is straight forward, but different from slicing.

-Advanced indexes always are :ref:`broadcast<ufuncs.broadcasting>` and iterated as *one*::
+Advanced indexes always are broadcasting and iterated as *one*::

      result[i_1, ..., i_M] == x[ind_1[i_1, ..., i_M], ind_2[i_1, ..., i_M],